hzeller/timg/README.md

 This section contains some details that you only might need to ever look at if the output is not as expected.

+#### Many terminals support direct image output

+The [Kitty], [iTerm2], and [wezterm] terminals as well as other modern terminals such as [Konsole] or the terminal in [vscode] allow to directly display high-resolution pictures.

+If `timg` is running in such a terminal, it will attempt to auto-detect that feature and use that mode.
+If your terminal does support the feature but can't be auto-detected, you can explicitly choose the pixelation option in question with command line flag or environment variable (see `timg --help`).
+(Please file an issue with `timg` if auto-detect does not work).

+Note, for the terminal in [vscode] to display images in high-resolution, you need to enable the _Terminal > Integrated: Enable Images_ setting in vscode.
+Otherwise you have to explicitly choose `-pq` to show the 'block' images.

+Other terminals support an older high-resolution [sixel]-protocol, which you can choose with `-ps`.
+Note, for this to work in xterm, you need to invoke it with `xterm -ti vt340`.

+Note, if watching videos remotely with this is too slow (due to high bandwidth requirements or simply because your terminal has to do more work), try setting the environment variable `TIMG_ALLOW_FRAME_SKIP=1` to allow timg leaving out frames to stay on track (see `timg --help`, environment variable section).

 #### Half block and quarter block rendering

+Terminals that do not support high-resolution image output can still show images by virtue of showing colored blocks.

 The half block pixelation (`-p half`) uses the the unicode character [▄](U+2584 - 'Lower Half Block')